Instructor course endures after innovative update

+NEWBURGH, N.Y. – The 105th Airlift Wing’s Base Defense Group sponsored a cutting-edge instructor course at Stewart Air National Guard Base Jan.
+8 through 19.

-U.S. Air Force Master Sgt.
-Todd Beran, training specialist assigned to the I.G.
-Brown Training and Education Center University at McGhee Tyson ANGB, Tennessee, shakes the hand of a graduate of his course at a graduation ceremony.
-The 105th Base Defense Group hosted an Instructor's Training Course using cutting edge techniques Jan.
-8 through 19 at Stewart Air National Guard Base, NY.
+Mr. John Erdman and U.S. Air Force Master Sgt.
+Todd Beran, training specialists assigned to the I.G.
+Brown Training and Education Center University at McGhee Tyson ANGB, Tennessee, taught the updated 80-hour ANG Instructor Course to 24 Airmen from across the 105th.

+“The version that we’re teaching now is about a year old,” said Erdman.
+“We’re trying to transition from the traditional ‘death by PowerPoint,’ lecture-based training to a more active student-centered training.”

+Erdman said that the TEC University is tailoring its courses to the best practices across the industry in tandem with the latest education research data.

 |Date Taken: